 To provide more comprehensive view on the response of gut microbiota to inulin intervention, we tracked the 16S rRNA gene microbiota compositions of mice after inulin/RS intervention.
 Shannon index (a most commonly reported diversity measure that takes into account both richness and evenness) was employed for analyzing the effect of inulin intake on the alpha diversity of the gut microbiota.
 Results depicted a similar biphasic dynamic pattern among four vendors (Fig. 2B), wherein inulin appears to cause an initial decrease in the Shannon diversity, and thereafter returned near its original baseline state for the remainder of the intervention.
 The magnitudes of these responses were different among vendors, with the initial decrease were considerably slight in Shanghai than in the other three vendors (Fig. 2B).
-A consistent dynamic in Pielou’s evenness score, but not in observed ASVs, was observed, suggested that this decrease in alpha diversity might be driven by an enrichment of inulin-favored microbes (Fig. S3).
+A consistent dynamic in Pielou’s evenness score, but not in observed ASVs, was observed, suggested that this decrease in alpha diversity might be driven by an expansion of inulin-favored microbes (Fig. S3).

 For additional insight into the biphasic response, we plotted the abundance of the observed taxa at genus level for each vendor over time (Fig. 2D).
 As expected, for both inulin and RS intervention, we observed changes within the first 5 days relative to baseline; however, these changes were not sustained throughout the remainder of the experiment.
 For instance, the Bacteroidales increased from day 0 to day 1 but decreased thereafter in inulin mice from Beijing, Guangdong and Hunan.
 Family Muribaculaceae increased from day 0 to day 3 in inulin mice from Beijing and Guangdong, whereas decreased from day 20 to day 31 in inulin mice from Guangdong.
 Apart from the consistent responses among vendors, several gut microbes showed different shifts between vendors as well.
-For instance, the increase of family Muribaculaceae in initial days was only observed for inulin group from Beijing and Guangdong, which showed an time-delayed trend and started from day 19 for Shanghai instead.
-Bacteria Akkermansia of the inulin group, a genus that often observed to increase in abundance after prebiotic treatment [23], showed an enrichment from day 5 and day 19 for Hunan and Shanghai mice, respectively, but no change was seen for Beijing and Guangdong mice.
+For instance, the increase of family Muribaculaceae in initial days was only observed for inulin group from Beijing and Guangdong, which showed a time-delayed trend and started from day 19 for Shanghai instead.
+Bacteria Akkermansia of the inulin group, a genus that often observed to increase in abundance after prebiotic treatment [21], showed an enrichment from day 5 and day 19 for Hunan and Shanghai mice, respectively, but no change was seen for Beijing and Guangdong mice.